What is data integration? 12 definitions to get a better understanding

 By Henning Lund - January 04, 2017

 In the past few years, the volumes of data used by organizations has grown exponentially.
 Let’s face it: it has become vital for organizations to understand their data sets and organize them.
 In parallel with this phenomenon, a new series of data integration disciplines have developed with a whole new jargon: data migration, data warehousing, data synchronization, big data and business intelligence (just to name a few) have become such a hype.
-I’ve been wanting to put together a glossary of the most common data integration terms for a while...
+What is data integration really?
+I have put together a glossary of the most common data integration terms for a while...
 Here it is.

 Data integration is the action of combining data from different sources and providing users with a unified view of these data.
 Data integration has a very commercial use for companies that want to integrate different systems (for example a CRM and an ERP) to avoid silos of information, and it has become a common expression today, but in reality it isn’t that old.
 The first data integration system driven by structured metadata was designed at the University of Minnesota in 1991, for the Integrated Public Use Microdata Series.